avibrahms/mev-research/FRPs/active/classify-sophisticated-mevs.md

 ---
 id: <leave blank -- will be assigned by reviewers>
 title: Classifying Sophisticated MEVs
-team: avibrahms (main), fiiiu?, obadiaa?
+team: avibrahms (main), fiiiu, obadiaa
 created: 2022-02-28
 ---

 ## Background and Problem Statement
 Some MEV opportunities involve multiple target addresses, accross multiple bundles, those aren't straightforward and are not easily identifiable by mev-explore.
-Whether for arbitrage, liquidation, sandwitch, front-running, back-running or more, there is a need to detect complex attacks.
+Whether for arbitrage, liquidation, sandwitch, front-running, back-running or more, there is a need to detect complex MEV opporunities, enrich the knowledge of the community, prevent potential blind-spots and unforseen new kinds of attacks.

 ## Plan and Deliverables
 We propose to build a series of machine learning algorithms in order to discover and unlock meaning from sophisticated MEV attacks.
-We propose to add this feature to mev-explore, enrich the knowledge of the community, prevent potential blind-spots and unforseen new kinds of attacks.
+We propose to add this feature to mev-explore.

 Machine learning will remove the bias introduced by human interpretation.
 (We simply provide a ML-based feature map for our analysis)